Top Activities in Iceland for Adrenaline Junkies

 River rafting action in East Glacial RiverPhoto from Extreme 5-Hour Rafting Tour on the East Glacial River with Transfer from Varmahlid

-River Rafting in Iceland is a favorite among the local population and has risen in popularity since the 1980s.
-While Iceland lacks dramatic rivers such as those found in Nepal or Mainland Europe, they are still tumultuous enough to provide a challenge to even the most experienced river rafters.
+River rafting in Iceland is an amazing experience, though the rivers in Iceland aren’t as dramatic as those in Nepal or mainland Europe.
+But they’re tumultuous enough to challenge even the most experienced river rafters.

-Iceland boasts both easy rivers (classified as Grade 2) to more demanding rivers (Grade 4+), meaning you can choose the river that best fits your level of experience.
+The country has easy rivers (Grade 2) and tougher rivers (Grade 4+), meaning you can choose the rafting adventure that fits your skill level.

-It is possible to try your hand at rafting on the Hvita river, found in the south, and two rivers up north, Jokulsá Austari (East Glacial River) and the Vestari Jokulsa (West Glacial River).
+If you’re visiting South Iceland, try your hand at rafting on the Hvita River.
+If you’re in North Iceland, the Jokulsa Austari Glacier River (East Glacier River) and the Vestari Jokulsa Glacier River (West Glacial River) are good options.

 Canoeing and kayaking allow you to get closer to Iceland's wildlife than otherwise possible.Photo from Relaxing 2 Hour Kayak Fishing Adventure by Mt.
 Kirkjufell

-Many choose to go canoeing instead of river rafting in order to ensure smaller group sizes and a more personalized experience.
-Some people also want to avoid the more difficult sections of river rapids.
+Many choose canoeing instead of river rafting to enjoy smaller group sizes and a more personalized experience.
+Some people just want to avoid the rough rapids.

 Fishing in Iceland